 A failure of least privilege was a major contributor to the Capital One breach.
 The WAF that was exploited had full access to the data within the AWS instance, despite the fact that the WAF didn’t require this level of access to perform its duties.
 The assigned permissions were likely a security oversight, but the breach demonstrates that a failure to properly configure security controls – including for security solutions like a WAF – can leave an organization vulnerable to exploitation.

 Strengthen Defenses and Enhance Encryption Strategies with Application-Layer Security

 Many organizations choose to encrypt data at the disk or volume level to protect data at rest.
-While this provides protection against threats from unauthorized users or applications, they’re generally effective against modern, persistent adversaries.
+While this provides protection against threats from unauthorized users or applications, they’re generally ineffective against modern, persistent adversaries.